Shortlisting Rules and Incentives in an End-to-End Model for Participatory Budgeting: Shortlisting Rules

 \section{Shortlisting Rules}

-While several allocation rules have been defined in the literature, this has not been the case for shortlisting rules.
-In this section, we therefore propose several shortlisting rules.
+Many allocation rules have been defined in the literature \citep{ReMa23}.
+This is however not the case for shortlisting rules.
+In this section, we therefore propose several of them.

-The first of these is what arguably is the simplest of all rules, the \emph{nomination rule}, where every agent acts as a nominator, i.e., someone whose proposals are always all accepted.
+Our first shortlisting rule is what arguably is the simplest of them, the \emph{nomination (shortlisting) rule}.
+Following this rule, every agent acts as a nominator, \textit{i.e.}, someone whose proposals are always all accepted.